SCENE 01 / HEALTH SAFETY COMPLIANCE

 Ley Federal del Trabajo and NOM safety stack — STPS workplace inspections, IMSS injury reporting, COFEPRIS sanitary oversight, ATC medevac coordination through AFAC, and altitude, hurricane, dengue, and heat-stroke risk profiling across CDMX, Yucatán, Baja, and Chiapas

+Here is the breakdown.
 On the ground, COFEPRIS (Comisión Federal para la Protección contra Riesgos Sanitarios) governs sanitary oversight for catering, water, and pharmaceuticals.
 SSA (Secretaría de Salud) credentials on-set medics.
 Ambulance retainers run through Cruz Roja Mexicana, Ángeles Verdes, ECO Medical, or private services.
-We sync this Mexican stack with SAG-AFTRA Safety Bulletins, IATSE Code of Safe Practices, and DGA standards on cross-border productions.
+We sync this Mexican stack with SAG-AFTRA Safety Bulletins, IATSE Code of Safe Practices, and DGA standards on cross-border shoots.

 Here is the short of it.
 Operational risk profiles differ sharply by Mexican region, and our briefings calibrate to each shoot.
 CDMX sits at 2,240 metres altitude.
 This compresses crew stamina and demands oxygen logistics, altitude-acclimation windows, and mapped private hospitals (Hospital Ángeles, ABC Medical Center, Médica Sur).
 Yucatán, Quintana Roo, and Chiapas tropical zones carry dengue, chikungunya, Zika, and malaria considerations.
 Plus heat-index limits at archaeological zones (Chichén Itzá, Tulum, Palenque, Uxmal) under INAH custodian oversight.

-On the ground, Hurricane season (June through November on Caribbean and Pacific coasts) drives evacuation contingencies in Cancún, Riviera Maya, Acapulco, Puerto Vallarta, and Mazatlán, fed by CONAGUA bulletins.
-Sonoran and Chihuahuan desert shoots layer heat-stroke and dehydration protocols; Sierra Madre Occidental and Copper Canyon wilderness shoots add satellite-comms and medevac via AFAC (Agencia Federal de Aviación Civil) helicopter coordination.
+Here is what that looks like on the ground.
+On the ground, Hurricane season (June through November on Caribbean and Pacific coasts) drives evacuation spares in Cancún, Riviera Maya, Acapulco, Puerto Vallarta, and Mazatlán, fed by CONAGUA bulletins.
+Sonoran and Chihuahuan desert shoots layer heat-stroke and dehydration protocols.
+Sierra Madre Occidental and Copper Canyon wilderness shoots add satellite-comms and medevac via AFAC (Agencia Federal de Aviación Civil) helicopter planning.
 Sumidero Canyon, Lacandon jungle, and volcanic zones (Popocatépetl, Iztaccíhuatl, Pico de Orizaba at 5,636m) carry geological-hazard protocols.
 STPC and ANDA collective agreements cap working hours.
 Our compliance docs sync call-times with IMSS reporting windows in bilingual Spanish-English format.

 FAQ